cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 # Is the data companion gRPC API enabled at all?
 Default: false
 enabled = false

-# The maximum number of blocks to allow the data companion's retain height to
-# lag behind the current height.
-The node will block all other operations until
-# the companion's retain height is less than `max_retain_lag` blocks behind the
-# current height.
-Default: 100
-max_retain_lag = 100

 # Authentication configuration for the data companion.
 [data_companion.authentication]